 We crave simplicity and categorizing our weed into Indica and Sativa is as simple as it gets.
 Sadly, it can’t be that easy.
 Next time you’re looking for the next weed strain to fit your desired activity, we suggest asking your budtender about various characteristics like terpene and cannabinoid profile.

 This is especially true when it comes to cannabis concentrates.
 That’s because not all concentrates and extracts are created equal.
 In order to get the full range of benefits from the cannabis plant, it’s best to opt for 100% live resin extracts.
-URSA Extracts has you covered with a range of premium Liquid Diamond Sauce Carts and top-shelf extracts.
+URSA Extracts has you covered with a range of premium Live Resin Carts and top-shelf extracts.